sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/browsers/index.md

 ~~~

 You can then download the tcp dump for each iteration and the SSL key log file from the result page.

+Packets will be written when the buffer is flushed.
+If you want to force packets to be written to the file when they arrive you can do that with `--tcpdumpPacketBuffered`.

+## WebDriver
+We use the WebDriver to drive the browser.
+We use [Chromedriver](https://chromedriver.chromium.org) for Chrome, [Geckodriver](https://github.com/mozilla/geckodriver/releases) for Firefox, [Edgedriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) for Edge and [Safaridriver](https://developer.apple.com/documentation/webkit/testing_with_webdriver_in_safari) for Safari.

+When you install sitespeed.io/Browsertime we also install the latest released driver for Chrome, Edge and Firefox.
+Safari comes bundled with Safari driver.
+For Chrome the Chromedriver version needs to match the Chrome version.
+That can be annying if you want to test on old browsers, coming developer versions or on Android where that version hasn't been released yet.

+You can download the Chromedriver yourself from the [Google repo](https://chromedriver.storage.googleapis.com/index.html) and use ```--chrome.chromedriverPath``` to help Browsertime find it or you can choose which version to install when you install sitespeed.io with a environment variable: ```CHROMEDRIVER_VERSION=81.0.4044.20 npm install ```

+You can also choose versions for Edge and Firefox with `EDGEDRIVER_VERSION` and `GECKODRIVER_VERSION`.

+If you don't want to install the drivers you can skip them with `CHROMEDRIVER_SKIP_DOWNLOAD=true`, `GECKODRIVER_SKIP_DOWNLOAD=true` and `EDGEDRIVER_SKIP_DOWNLOAD=true`.

 ## How can I disable HTTP/2 (I only want to test HTTP/1.x)?
 In Chrome, you just add the switches <code>--browsertime.chrome.args disable-http2</code>.